RAUNAK260704/C-Project/README.md

 # C-Project
-C project on inventory management system..
+C project on inventory management system which can Add/Remove products,Update stocks in ineventory and generate reports..